Standby sound bites 22-23 before we go back to the top.

 You're welcome, Rush.

-Uh I think you're doing a great job with this teachable moment, but uh I think you we ought to insist that the Republican candidates uh seize this teachable moment and uh not be moderate in defending capitalism.
+I think you're doing a great job with this teachable moment, but I think we ought to insist that the Republican candidates seize this teachable moment and not be moderate in defending capitalism.

-Uh if Mitt Romney did nothing wrong, let's have the uh the details of uh how he dissolved the company, how it would have been dissolved otherwise, because uh it's important for capitalists to understand businesses failed, jobs are lost, but uh it's an accidental unfairness that results in government deliberate unfairness and injustice by trying to intervene.
+If Mitt Romney did nothing wrong, let's have the details of how he dissolved the company, how it would have been dissolved otherwise, because it's important for capitalists to understand businesses failed, jobs were lost, but it's an accidental unfairness that results in government deliberate unfairness and injustice by trying to intervene.

-Uh if the capital and labor that's being deployed inefficiently is not uh redeployed, uh it just breeds more inefficiency and more unproductivity, and uh you can't stimulate the economy, you can only refrain from uh siphoning it.
+If the capital and labor that's being deployed inefficiently is not redeployed, it just breeds more inefficiency and more unproductive productivity.

-And uh if you feed government money into weak enterprises to the death of uh of uh viable enterprises, uh you shouldn't be surprised uh if not only the company that's failing finally goes under because it's unsustainable,
+And if you feed government money into weak enterprises to the detriment of viable enterprises, you shouldn't be surprised if not only the company that's failing finally goes under because it's unsustainable, other companies as well who had their markets undercut artificially.

 There's not a liberal, there's not a liberal breathing that understands a syllable of what you just said here.

-Most American people, when they hear those sound bites, they associate Matt Romney now with Gordon Gecko, with somebody who deceives people to take over companies and they don't they don't look at it as the capitalist process working even well, we're dealing with a hard and called reality, and that is that capitalism not only hasn't been taught for generations, it has been maligned.
+Well, we're dealing with a hard and cold reality, and that is that capitalism not only hasn't been taught for generations, it has been maligned.

-The only reason is Gordon Gecko's stuff sticks is because that's what people have been taught.
+The only reason Gordon Gecko's stuff sticks is because that's what people have been taught.

 Gordon Gecko just confirms what they've been taught in class about capitalists.

-It's just like the uh the movie The China Syndrome.
+It's just like the movie The China Syndrome.

 This is an intricate web of deceit that has been woven by the left throughout every strata of our culture.

-Movies, books, uh music, television shows, you name it.
+Movies, books, music, television shows, you name it.

 And if what you're doing in your teachable moment simply defends something that people already hate, you've lost them.